 The frequency of the slow speed or high speed system clock is determined using the CKS2~CKS0 bits in the SCC register.
 Note that two oscillator selections must be made namely one high speed and one low speed system oscillators.

 Internal High Speed RC Oscillator - HIRC

 The internal RC oscillator is a fully integrated system oscillator requiring no external components.
 The internal high speed RC oscillator has a fixed frequency of 20MHz.
-Devices trimming during the manufacturing process and the inclusion of internal frequency compensation circuits are used to ensure that the influence of the power supply voltage, temperature and process variations on the oscillation frequency are minimised.

 Internal 32kHz Oscillator - LIRC